dictionaria/pydictionaria/docs/intro-commandline.md

 1. Find the `System` dialog in the Control Centre
 2. Open the `Advanced system settings` dialog
 3. Go to the `Advanced` tab
-4. Click the `Environment Variables`
+4. Click on `Environment Variables`

 On Windows 8 or 10 you can also use the Windows Search in your start menu to look for something along the lines of ‘Change environment variables for you user